Mother’s Day in prison with my baby: I'm learning and I'm growing

 Mary was sentenced last year for a range of convictions including aggravated robbery, theft, and assault.

-She was able to apply, under strict criteria, to be able to raise her baby in Auckland Women’s Prison and live in the Mothers and Babies unit.
+She was able to apply, under strict criteria, to be able to raise her baby in Auckland Women’s Prison and live in the Mothers with Babies unit.

 Groups such as Pillars Ka Pou Whakahou say the policy allows strong relationships between children and parents who are in prison to be maintained, leading to reduced reoffending rates and cutting intergenerational incarceration.